 So what is unconscious bias?

-Unconscious bias is the way your background, personal experiences, societal stereotypes and cultural context can have an impact on your decisions and actions without you realizing it.
-This can be anything from a person's gender to their accent, race or age, and it presents a very real problem in talent acquisition.
+Unconscious bias is the way your background, personal experiences, societal stereotypes, and cultural context can have an impact on your decisions and actions without you realizing it.
+This can include a person’s gender, accent, race, or age, and it presents a very real problem in talent acquisition.

-For recruiters, it means that white men - who largely dominate industries - are more likely to hire people who are like them: white men.
-Companies around the world realize the benefits of having a more diverse workforce and unconscious bias is a particular stumbling block that is standing in their way.
+People are more likely to hire those who are like them.
+Companies around the world realize the benefits of having a more diverse workforce, and unconscious bias can be a major blocker.

-There are numerous types of unconscious biases that can affect the hiring process in a variety of ways.
-Affinity bias, for example, leads to people hiring those who look like them, while confirmation bias causes people to look out for evidence to support their own misconceptions or stereotypical views of people.
+There are numerous types of unconscious biases that can affect the hiring process in different ways.
+Affinity bias, for example, leads to people hiring those who look like them, while confirmation bias causes people to look out for evidence to support their own misconceptions or stereotypical views.

 Unconscious bias is an issue that needs to be addressed, but it can be a bit of a grey area as to what organizations are legally required to do.
 It can impact your hiring process in a number of ways: